List of world champions in women's water polo

 This is a list of world champions in women's water polo since the inaugural official edition in 1986.

 Abbreviations

 History

 The 1986 Women's World Water Polo Championship was the first edition of the women's water polo tournament at the World Aquatics Championships, organized by the world governing body in aquatics, the FINA.

-As of 2022, women's water polo teams from seven countries won all 15 tournaments.
+As of 2025, women's water polo teams from seven countries won all 18 tournaments.

-United States is the most successful country in women's water polo tournament at the World Aquatics Championships, with seven gold medals.
+Greece is the current world champion.
+United States is the most successful country in women's water polo tournament at the World Aquatics Championships, with eight gold medals.

-Hungary and Italy have both won two World titles in women's water polo tournament.

-The United States women's national team is current world champion.